OWASP/owasp-mastg/tests-beta/android/MASVS-AUTH/MASTG-TEST-0x17-static.md

 ## Steps

 1. Identify keys created in the KeyStore which are protected by `setUserAuthenticationRequired`
-2. Identify how the key is used after the user has succesfully provided their biometrics or device credential.
+2. Identify how the key is used after the user has successfully provided their biometrics or device credential.
 The exact method depends on the used API, but can include:
    1. BiometricPrompt.AuthenticationCallback.onAuthenticationSucceeded
    2. FingerprintManager.AuthenticationCallback.onAuthenticationSucceeded

 ## Observation

 The application may use the unlocked key to decrypt sensitive information, or it may simply continue with the flow and not use the key in any meaningful way.
-Note that only checking for the occurence of `setUserAuthenticationRequired` is not enough, as some applications will protect a key with user authentication in order to trigger the local authentication prompt, but not actually use it once it is unlocked.
+Note that only checking for the occurrence of `setUserAuthenticationRequired` is not enough, as some applications will protect a key with user authentication in order to trigger the local authentication prompt, but not actually use it once it is unlocked.

 ## Evaluation